cezarywojcik/CWStatusBarNotification/README.md

 Example:

 ```
-self.notification.notificationLabelBackgroundColor = UIColor.blackColor()
+self.notification.notificationLabelBackgroundColor = UIColor.black
-self.notification.notificationLabelTextColor = UIColor.greenColor()
+self.notification.notificationLabelTextColor = UIColor.green
 ```

 ![custom colors](screenshots/ss1.gif)

-The default value of `notificationLabelBackgroundColor` is `UIColor.blackColor()`.
+The default value of `notificationLabelBackgroundColor` is `UIColor.black`.

-The default value of `notification.notificationLabelTextColor` is `UIColor.whiteColor()`.
+The default value of `notification.notificationLabelTextColor` is `UIColor.white`.

 Finally, you can also choose from two styles - a notification the size of the status bar, or a notification the size of the status bar and a navigation bar.
-Simply change the `notificationStyle` property of the `CWStatusBarNotification` object to either `CWNotificationStyle.StatusBarNotification` or `CWNotificationStyle.NavigationBarNotification`.
+Simply change the `notificationStyle` property of the `CWStatusBarNotification` object to either `CWNotificationStyle.statusBarNotification` or `CWNotificationStyle.navigationBarNotification`.

 Example:

 ```
-self.notification.notificationStyle = .NavigationBarNotification
+self.notification.notificationStyle = .navigationBarNotification
 ```

 ![custom style](screenshots/ss2.gif)

-The default value of `notificationStyle` is `CWNotificationStyle.StatusBarNotification`.
+The default value of `notificationStyle` is `CWNotificationStyle.statusBarNotification`.

 ## Customizing Animation

 There are two properties that determine the animation style of the notification: `notificationAnimationInStyle` and `notificationAnimationOutStyle`.
 Each can take on one of four values:

-* `CWNotificationAnimationStyle.Top`
+* `CWNotificationAnimationStyle.top`
-* `CWNotificationAnimationStyle.Bottom`
+* `CWNotificationAnimationStyle.bottom`
-* `CWNotificationAnimationStyle.Left`
+* `CWNotificationAnimationStyle.left`
-* `CWNotificationAnimationStyle.Right`
+* `CWNotificationAnimationStyle.right`

 The `notificationAnimationInStyle` describes where the notification comes from, whereas the `notificationAnimationOutStyle` describes where the notification will go.

-The default value for `notificationAnimationInStyle` is `CWNotificationAnimationStyle.Bottom`.
+The default value for `notificationAnimationInStyle` is `CWNotificationAnimationStyle.bottom`.

-The default value for `notificationAnimationOutStyle` is `CWNotificationAnimationStyle.Bottom`.
+The default value for `notificationAnimationOutStyle` is `CWNotificationAnimationStyle.bottom`.

 ### Additional Remarks